 Understanding the mechanisms of polarization and patterning of cells, tissues and organs is a central goal for developmental biologists.
 Embryos of angiosperms develop when they are still enclosed in the maternal tissue, which renders cellular, molecular and physiological analyses a technical challenge.
 In contrast, harvesting gametes from broadcast spawning seaweeds such as Fucus and Dictyota is easy and leads to large populations of synchronous developing cells.
 Moreover, the large size of the eggs makes visualization of the internal structures and experimental manipulation of the zygotes more easy.

-The model species used mostly belong to the genera Fucus and Silvetia.
-The difficulty of culturing these fucoid algae under laboratory conditions throughout their life cycle leads to the inevitable loss of any isolated mutant and impedes extensive use of genetics in this line of developmental research.
+The model species used most often belong to the genera Fucus and Silvetia.
+The difficulty of culturing these fucoid algae under laboratory conditions impedes extensive use of genetics, genomics and epigenomics in this line of developmental research.
 In contrast, the oogamous parenchymatous Dictyota dichotoma has been cultured for decades.
-Our research aims to get deeper insights in the polarization mechanisms and the evolvability of early development in plant systems using Dictyota as our model system.
-The choice of Dictyota opens up the perspective to apply genomics, transcriptomics and genetic analyses.
+Part of my research aims to get deeper insights in the polarization mechanisms and the evolvability of early development in plant systems using Dictyota as the model system.

 How the attachment of seaweed propagules can be regulated is a topic of interest.
 Past research has demonstrated that auxin acts as a rhizoid differentiation promoting compound.
 Here Dictyota is the model organisms of choice.
 However also commercially relevant species are looked at in the context of more applied projects.